Heartnett/Dynamic/README.md

 Think of it as ExpandoObject++

 ## Features
-Provides access to a wrapped class' properties, methods, and indexers.
+Provides access to a wrapped class' properties, methods, operators (some of them), and indexers.

 Allows you to add more properties and or methods to the wrapped instance.